Mihrab: History

 The earliest mihrabs generally consisted of a simple stripe of paint or a flat stone panel in the qibla wall.
 They may have originally had functions similar to a maqsura, denoting not only the place where the imam led prayers but also where some official functions, such as the dispensation of justice, were carried out.
 In the Mosque of the Prophet (Al-Masjid al-Nabawi) in Medina, a large block of stone initially marked the north wall which was oriented towards Jerusalem (the first qibla), but this was moved to the south wall in the second year of the hijra period (2 AH or 624 CE), when the orientation of the qibla was changed towards Mecca.
-This mihrab also marked the spot where the Prophet Muhammad would plant his lance ('anaza or ḥarba) prior to leading prayers.
+This mihrab also marked the spot where Muhammad would plant his lance ('anaza or ḥarba) prior to leading prayers.

 During the reign of the Umayyad caliph Al-Walid ibn Abd al-Malik (Al-Walid I, r.
 705–715), the Mosque of the Prophet was renovated and the governor (wāli) of Medina, Umar ibn Abd al-Aziz, ordered that a niche be made to designate the qibla wall (which identifies the direction of Mecca), which became the first concave mihrab niche.
 This type of mihrab was called miḥrāb mujawwaf in historical Arabic texts.
 The origin of this architectural feature has been debated by scholars.
 Some trace it to the apse of Christian churches, others to the alcove shrines or niches of Buddhist architecture.
 Niches were already a common feature of Late Antique architecture prior to the rise of Islam, either as hollow spaces or to house statues.
 The mihrab niche could have also been related to the recessed area or alcove that sheltered the throne in some royal audience halls.